adrianlois/PS-ActiveDirectory-AzureAD-O365/09.Get-ADUsers-LastLogon/README.md

 ## Get-ADUsers-LastLogon

-Get the last logon specific Active Directory users (load .csv) by traversing querying all available Domain Controllers.
+Get the last logon specific Active Directory users (load .csv) by traversing querying in all available Domain Controllers.